 As far as we know the geese are just geese.

 Yesterday morning we were up at dawn, since we anticipated a lengthy search for a ginormous crowbar to use in extricating the boats from the slip into which they packed us.

 Fortunately that proved unnecessary and we headed up the bay for Killarney.
 Ontario, not Ireland.
 As expected, the small craft channel we wanted to take still was closed to boats.
 In fact, our marina in Britt was on some sort of evacuation watch.
 Sadly but safely we gave the Parry 33 fire wide berth.
 We could see the massive smoke to the east, but no bears or blueberries or anything else.

 Except for the huge fire, basically the morning was the same as cruising across the Chesapeake, without the crab pots.
 That’s another great thing about this piece of Canada.
 No crab pots.
 Also no crabs, of course, but lots of pickerel so who cares.
 Pickerel.
 Yum.
 Lots of Kawartha ice cream around these parts as well.

 While under way, obviously we don’t eat pickerel or ice cream.
 Mostly we eat crackers and cheese.
 Triscuits are our favorites.
 Up here, Triscuits are branded by Christie, not Nabisco.
 Who knew?

 Also, Bugles claim to be “Canada’s #1 finger hats.”

-Fortunately, some of the day was not spent on snack food trivia.
+Fortunately, not all of the day was not spent on snack food trivia.
 North of the fires we ducked behind some islands for a taste of the spectacular stuff being destroyed.

-Then Dana’s phone jumped into 21 feet of 60 degree water.
+Then Dana’s phone jumped off the dock into twenty-one feet of 60° Canadian water.